chusj-pigu/nf-vcf-processing/README.md

 - `--sample_id`: Name with which to prefix output files [default: "variants"].
 - `-profile`: Use drac if running on Narval [default: standard].
 - `--out_dir`: Path to the directory that will store output files [default: variants/]
 - `--pattern`: Usually not reqiuired.
 Path to a csv file containing type of event (cnv, fusion or translocation) as first column and pattern with which to filter ID field of VCF with as second column.
-This is usually not changed, default is stored in asstets of this project.
+Default is stored in asstets of this project.
 - `--fields`: Usually not reqiuired.
 Path to a csv file containing type of event (cnv, fusion or translocation) as first column and fields to keep in VCF as subsequent elements.
 Default is stored in asstets of this project.

 ## Outputs